Kevin-Lago/java-guide/3-intermediate_java/7-searching/README.md

 ## Simple Search / Sequential Search / Linear Search

-- Simple Search is a search algorithm were each element starting from the 0<sup>th</sup> element in a list is checked.
+- Simple Search is a search algorithm were each element starting from the 0<sup>th</sup> index in a list is checked.

 - Simple Search has a O(n) time complexity.